mjdilworth/links/README.md

 # links
-A small go app to crawl a web site and print out the links to the pages it finds. these are sperated into off site links, resources and pages.
+A small go app to crawl a web site and print out the links to the pages it finds.
+These are separated into off site links, resources and pages.
 ### First we need to setup go.
 On a Linux box we can do the following:
 sudo yum install git
 sudo yum install golang
 mkdir go